yvoronoy/awesome-english/readme.md

 - [ThoughtCo's ESL Writing Exercises](https://www.thoughtco.com/esl-writing-skills-4133091) - Offers various writing prompts and exercises.
 - [ChatGPT by OpenAI](https://chat.openai.com/) - Engage in text-based conversations, ask for writing prompts, get grammar explanations, and receive feedback on your writing.
 - [Claude by Anthropic](https://www.anthropic.com/index/introducing-claude) - An AI assistant designed to be helpful, safe, and reliable.
 You can use Claude for engaging conversations, writing feedback, and practicing English.
-- [Grammarly](https://www.grammarly.com/) - A writing assistant that checks grammar, spelling, and style.
 - [Hemingway Editor](http://www.hemingwayapp.com/) - Helps simplify and clarify your writing.

 ## Grammar